Audio Note (UK) Amplification - Infinite possibilities

 The M8 Line Signature pushes harder with the 2 box arrangement and applies the blowtorch just for kicks, excruciating beauty.

 The air is so thin up here at the M9 Phono level that it's almost oxygen mask material.
 I heard the M9 in Peter's own personal system in Hove and with the new ladder, DAC feeding into the M9 and then on to the GAKUON's with the ELROG 211's in parallel SET into the AN-E SEC speakers all wired with SOOTTO and SOGON LX-96 and I can honestly say it's a system that could scare the pants off you.
 The dynamics were trying to shut down your breathing system while the bass was massaging your heart into mush and your brain just decided "this is the end my friend" in its best Jim Morrison voice.
 When you start playing with these numbers it's because you can.
-That will be $182000 sir and would you like that gift wrapped.
 There is a Signature version available as well if you feel the love.

 But we are almost at the end of the pre's and just 2 models to go.
 The M10 Line and the M10 Line Signature.